 This is an OCR Exam Board Level 3 qualification, not WJEC.
 The course will be studied as a two-year linear qualification with all certified exams to be taken at the end of Year 13.
 There is no official AS level exam or grade to be taken in Year 12.

 The course is taught in such a way that a wide range of academic and key skills are developed, providing students with a wide range of learning activities.
-Class debates, note making, searching databases, use of the internet for research, analysing statistics, solving problems and the ability to work in a group are all methods used on a regular basis.
-Enrichment to learning is supported by the use of reproduction artefacts to allow students to study material evidence as well as a trip to the British Museum.
+Class debates, note making, searching data-bases, use of the internet for research, analysing statistics, solving problems and the ability to work in a group are all methods used on a regular basis.
+There are potential day visits to Bath, Leeds Armouries and the British Museum.
+We also lead overseas trips at Easter which have included Rome and we are currently planning a tour of Athens and other Classical sites such as Delphi, Mycenae and Epidaurus.